Reactor Alumni Recap: Where are they now?. 12 minutes to read

 In April 2018, Oxipit received CE certification for their ChestEye radiology imaging suite.
 The CE mark ensures that the software complies with medical device regulations and paves the way for commercial deployments in 32 European countries.

 Most recently, Oxipit won the worldsummitawards.org in the category of Health & Well-Being.
-The team and product was also nominated as "Best New Radiology Vendor" and "Best New Radiology Software" in Europe by a leading radiology website, auntminnie.com.
+The team and product were also nominated as "Best New Radiology Vendor" and "Best New Radiology Software" in Europe by a leading radiology website, auntminnie.com.

 CEO Gediminas Pekšys has also received an award from the President of the Republic of Lithuania for "fostering artificial intelligence solutions for healthcare in Lithuania and globally."